Beautiful-Brain/jantelaw/README.md

 - so the embeddings were helpful to match the more similar pairs of rules, but were not enough to understand which rules are cultural similar with each other
 - embeddings cost were very cheap, costing less than $0.03 to embed the 2000 rules

+# Matching rules for comparison (Prompt Engineering)
+- To solve the cultural similarity categorization of each rule pair, I decided to use GPT3.5 (cheaper and it is easier task)
+- I created a prompt that asked to provide a rationale on how similar are the rules (chain of thought prompting), and to give me a score of -5 to +5
+- I had some difficulties making sure the model adhere to provide the score, with the first attempt only giving me 29.5% of the time
+- After adding "PLEASE MAKE SURE YOU ALWAYS OUTPUT THE RATIONALE AND THE NUMERIC SCORE" to the bottom, that dropped to 23.4%
+- One other issue was the amount of time that this required, as there was almost 200k pair of rules, which was taking more than a day to run at my first attemp.
+I did this things to speed up the process:
+  - I decided to automatically classify the rule pairs as 5, when the cosine similarity was higher than 0.95 (I tested some examples and they were basically the same rule) - this also saved money
+  - I used asyncio to call OpenAI in paralell, sending 100 requests at any given time.
+This improved speed a lot, and put the process down to a couple of hours.
+One issue is that the results were failing at 9% rate, but I made sure I was saving the progress and could run it again just to fill the ones that failed.
+- in the end the costs were

 **Prompt**
 ```
 Please rate these two cultural rules in terms of how similar they are with a score of -5 to +5